-This four- to five-day trip allows you to see three of the best cities in Austria, whilst also passing through some incredible rural landscapes along the way.
-After you’ve seen what the capital has to offer (see our guide for some inspiration), you can take the route through the Berchtesgaden area when heading towards Salzburg.
-Although this drive is fairly lengthy (around three hours), it allows you to experience the beautiful Lake Königsee (on the border of Germany), as well as some stunning mountainous trails.
-Then, you can make your way along to lovely Salzburg, which can easily be explored in a day or two.
-Next, on to Innsbruck via the Autobahn A-12, meaning you can experience the Ziller Valley.
+This four- or five-day trip allows you to see three of the best cities in Austria, whilst also passing through some incredible rural landscapes along the way.
+After you’ve seen what the capital has to offer (see our guide for inspiration), you can take the route through Berchtesgaden towards Salzburg.
+Although this drive is fairly lengthy (around three hours), it allows you to experience the beautiful Lake Königsee on the border with Germany, as well as stunning mountainous trails.
+Then, head to Salzburg, which can easily be explored in a day or two.
+Next, it’s on to Innsbruck via the Autobahn A-12, passing through the Ziller Valley on the way.

 As with the first route, this road trip gives you the chance to take the glorious Grossglockner High Alpine Roa, as well as plenty of opportunities to ramble in the Hohe Tauern National Park.
 The A2 Autobahn will take you straight to the humble city of Graz.
-However, if you feel so inclined, you can stop off at Hochosterwitz Castle, one of the country’s most famous medieval fortresses.
+Allow time to stop off at Hochosterwitz Castle, one of Austria’s most famous medieval fortresses.

-Although ambitious, this route will allow you to see many different sides of the country, both urban and rural.
-Beginning in the charming city of Innsbruck and ending in the capital of Vienna, you will see all that Austria has to offer, from glittering lakes to cosy coffee houses.
-After you’ve seen the sights of Innsbruck, you embark on the two-hour trip to Zell am See, a popular rural holiday destination where you can enjoy a range of outdoor activities in the summer.
-The next day, you will take to the road again for two hours to the village of Hallstatt – a place so pretty that it was recreated by the Chinese – and from here to Salzburg.
-The last leg of the trip takes you from Salzburg to the wine valleys of Melk and, finally, to the capital of Vienna, where you can celebrate your arrival with one of the city’s famous cakes.
+Although ambitious, this route reveals aspects of the country both urban and rural.
+Beginning in the charming city of Innsbruck and ending in the capital, Vienna, you will take in glittering lakes and cosy coffee houses.
+After you’ve seen the sights of Innsbruck, take the two-hour trip to Zell am See, a popular rural destination where you can enjoy a range of outdoor activities in summer.
+The next day, hit the road again for two hours to the village of Hallstatt – a place so pretty that it was recreated by the Chinese – and from here head to Salzburg.
+The last leg of the trip takes you from Salzburg to the wine valleys of Melk and, finally, to the capital, Vienna, where you can celebrate your arrival with one of the city’s famous cakes.